Marketing Metrics

 Average Session Duration

-Average Session Duration measures the average amount of time spent per session on your website.
-It is calculated by dividing total time spent across sessions by the total number of sessions.
+Average Session Duration measures the average amount of time users spend per session on your website.
+It is calculated by dividing the total time spent across all sessions by the total number of sessions.
+This metric helps you understand overall engagement and whether users are consuming your content in a meaningful way.

 metric icon